 Lived Experience Australia is offering 24 places for new Communities of Practice Skills Development Program for Consumers, Families and Carers.
 The program will run for five-months with six Zoom sessions during this time with learning undertaken between sessions.
 The program is open to consumers, families and carers who currently undertake lived experience representational roles on committee, groups, forums in the mental health sector.

-Expressions of interest are invited from organisations wishing to occupy the Youth ARC upper level, located at the rear of City Hall – 44 Collins Street Hobart, for an initial lease period of two years.
+Expressions of interest are invited from organisations wishing to occupy the Youth ARC upper level, located at the rear of City Hall (44 Collins Street, Hobart, TAS, 7000) for an initial lease period of two-years.